dsuarez01/minfer/README.md

 git submodule update --init --recursive

 # Build (see "Precision Support" section for adjustments to arch flags as needed)
-cmake -S . -B build # NOTE: -DCMAKE_BUILD_TYPE is Release by default, pass in Debug if needed cmake --build build --parallel
+# NOTE: -DCMAKE_BUILD_TYPE is Release by default, pass in Debug or RelWithDebInfo if needed
+# If for any reason asan or ubsan needed: pass in -DENABLE_SANITIZERS=ON
+# OpenMP threading support enabled by default (-DENABLE_THREADING=OFF to disable)
+cmake -S . -B build
+cmake --build build

 ############ PYTHON CONVERSION SCRIPT ############
 # NOTE: Convert the model using the gpt2_convert.py script BEFORE running inference, see ./python for more info